gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 Peirce developed the concept of secondness.

-When a rock tumbling down a hill meets another falling rock and deflects its course, we have a purely dyadic relationship: neither rock means anything further when hitting its companion.
+When a rock tumbling down a hill meets another falling rock and deflects its course, we have a purely dyadic relationship.
+Of course, we can always pick out *pairs* of dyadic relationships and thus designate a triadic configuration.
+Peirce called this a "degenerate relationship," one of mere colocation (1991, p.
+182).